netguru-hackathon/tableguru/README.md

 - allow to upload avatars for the guests to distinguish them more easily

 To do:
+- show server response graphically (i.e. mark the preferred guests locations on the room map)
-- guests as colorful circles with initials (if no image given)
+- show guests as colorful circles with initials (if no image given)
 - drag-and-drop creation of tables and chairs
 - define groups of guests who like each other by default
 - mobile guests vs fixed-location objects (e.g. the bride & groom)